versionpress/versionpress/docs/content/en/02-feature-focus/01-how-versionpress-works.md

 * **WordPress itself**, i.e. the PHP code and MySQL database
 * **[Git](./git) repository** that manages the historic revisions
-* **Our plugin** that translates WordPress data into the Git format and does all the other things like providing the admin pages etc.
+* **The VersionPress plugin** that translates WordPress data into the Git format and does all the other things like providing the admin pages, undo buttons etc.

 One important point here is that our code actually implements very little versioning logic itself.
 Instead, we depend heavily on Git which was an important strategic decision.
 This has many advantages but also poses some new challenges as described [here](./git).